flueke/mesy_xia_ana/README.md

 Look at the Dockerfile for detailed commands needed to get the same to work on a ubuntu-20.04 machine.

+Also see the screenshot rootbrowse_run117.png for how the file looks when opened with 'rootbrowse'.

 ## How it works

 The mesytec-mvlc library reads the MVLC CrateConfig from the .zip listfile.
 This